Relocating to the euro area

 From that starting point, to the extent that the institution is then building up its activities over time, it may be possible that some of the additional local capabilities and arrangements are also built up in parallel.
 Such arrangements may be permitted by the supervisor on a case-by-case basis and if aligned with the bank’s business plan.
 Any arrangement has to be based on a realistic and detailed business plan for the development of such capabilities, which has to be included in the authorisation application.
 The following have to be taken into account: the scope and risk of the planned activities; the booking policy and diversification of hedging/trading counterparties; the relocation of resources; the profitability of the SSM entity; reporting capabilities; and the IT infrastructure.

-Notwithstanding any temporary arrangements that they may agree on a case-by-case basis with the supervisor, the ECB and the national supervisors expect banks to have sufficient capabilities in place (including local infrastructure, staff and risk management functions) to manage all material risks locally.
+Notwithstanding any temporary arrangements that they may agree on a case-by-case basis with the supervisor, the ECB and the national supervisors expect banks established in the euro area to have sufficient capabilities in place (including local infrastructure, staff and risk management functions) to manage all material risks locally.

-With specific reference to the “back-to-back booking model”, the ECB and the national supervisors would expect (also for possible transitional arrangements allowed on a case-by-case basis) that a part of all risks is managed locally.
-For market risk, this might mean eventually establishing permanent local trading capabilities and local risk committees, as well as trading and hedging risks with diversified counterparties.
+With specific reference to the “back-to-back booking model”, the ECB and the national supervisors would expect (also for possible transitional arrangements allowed on a case-by-case basis) that part of the risk generated by all material product lines should be managed and controlled locally.
+For market risk, this might mean eventually establishing permanent local trading capabilities and local risk committees, as well as trading and hedging risks with a diversified set of external counterparties.
 The specific requirements and possible transitional periods will depend, among other things, on the structure of the booking model, the materiality and complexity of the business, the level of intra-group exposures as well as the underlying contractual relations and internal arrangements.